googlefonts/qwitcher-grypen/README.md

 # Qwitcher Grypen

 Inspired by the letterforms that come from using an architectural ruling pen, Qwitcher Grypen is a casual brush script with a bit of an edge.

-Three weights can be used to successfully change sizes without compromising readability.
+It comes in two styles, Regular and Bold, with Latin Character sets including Western, Central, and Vietnamese language support.

 ![Sample Image](Documentation/image1.png)